smiosoft/development-guide/src/repository/README.md

 ```

 - `build` - Any scripts related to building the solution, this is **NOT** an output folder
-- `docs` - Any documentation files
+- `docs` - Any documentation related to the repository
-  - `.assets` - Any assets used in documentation
+  - `.assets` - Any assets used in repository documentation
-- `lib` - Any dependencies that must be local, and cannot be installed from an online package manager
+- `lib` - Any dependencies that must be local, and cannot be installed from a hosted package manager
-- `samples` - Any projects used to provide an example, or for demonstration purposes
+- `samples` - Any projects/files used to provide an example, or for demonstration purposes
-- `src` - Any projects related to the source code
+- `src` - Any projects/files that make up the source code for the solution
-- `tests` - Any projects related to testing
+- `tests` - Any projects/files related to testing the source code

 ## Basic Rules